nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 **[basic.EnhancedArray]** Write a class named EnhancedArray representing an enhanced array.
 Internally, the class keeps an int array but provides its key functionalities via a set of methods:

 * public EnhancedArray(int capacity) creating a new array of the specified capacity.
-* public int size() returning the capacity of the array.
 * public int get(int index) returning the element at the specified index.
 * public void set(int index, int value) setting the element at the specified index with value.
 * public boolean contains(int value) returning true if the specified value is contained within the array.
 * public void resetZero() setting all the elements to 0.
 * public void resetRandom() setting all the elements to random values between [0, size()].
+* public int length() returning the capacity of the underlying array.
 * public int[] toArray() returning a copy of the internal array.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.